Canonical metrics on holomorphic Courant algebroids: Canonical metrics and variational approach

 and

 we have

 where $\cdot$ denotes the intersection product in cohomology.
 The degree three cohomology class $[H]$ corresponds to the \v Severa class of the smooth (real) exact Courant algebroid associated to $Q_{w,a}$ \cite{G2}.
-Note that the invariant $\ell_{X_w}$ is well defined on any primary Hopf surface by Remark \ref{rem:sigmaprimaryI}, even though $X_w$ only admits solutions of \eqref{eq:twistedStromexact} when $y = 0$ or when $x = 0$ (see Theorem \ref{th:Hopf}).
-We observe that the two obstructions to the existence of critical points of $M$ appear in the asymptotics.
-Furthermore, the invariant $\ell_{X_w}$ seems to be the way that the functional $M$ measures how far is $X_w$ from being K\"ahler.
+We observe that the two obstructions to the existence of critical points of $M$, given by $[Q_{w,a}]$ and the Lee form class $\ell_{w,a}$ , appear in the asymptotics.
+Furthermore, $\ell_{w,a}$ seems to be the way that the functional $M$ measures how far is $X_w$ from being K\"ahler.

-\begin{remark} It would be interesting to study the ODE corresponding to \eqref{cor:concave} in higher dimensions in a homogeneous setup.
-For the case of exact Courant algebroids over SKT manifolds, \eqref{cor:concave} reduces to
+\begin{remark} It would be interesting to study the ODE corresponding to \eqref{eq:concavepath} in higher dimensions in a homogeneous setup.
+For the case of exact Courant algebroids over SKT manifolds, \eqref{eq:concavepath} reduces to

 \end{remark}